Generic initial ideals of modular polynomial invariants: Gin of modular Hilbert ideals of cyclic groups of prime order

-\begin{proposition} There are $4!$ generic initial ideals of $H(V_4)$.
-Each of them is generated by $\pi (M)$ for some permutation $\pi$ of the variables in $F[V_4]$. \end{proposition} \begin{proof} Let $>$ be a monomial order such that $x_1>x_2>x_3>x_4$ and let $\theta \in \ss_{4}$.
+\begin{proposition} There is a monomial order such that $H(V_4)$ is Borel fixed.
+Furthermore, there are $4!$ generic initial ideals of $H(V_4)$.
+Each of them is generated by $\pi (M)$ for some permutation $\pi$ of the variables in $F[V_4]$. \end{proposition}

+\begin{proof} Let $>$ be a monomial order such that $x_1>x_2>x_3>x_4$ and let $\theta \in \ss_{4}$.
 Note that the ideal generated by the subset $M'=\{x_1, x_2^2, x_2x_3^{p-3}, x_3^{p-1}\}$ is strongly stable and hence $\theta$ sends this ideal into itself.
 Furthermore, the only other generator is a pure $p$-th power of a variable.
 Since $\theta$ sends a $p$-th power of a variable to a combination of $p$-th powers of variables and all $p$-th powers of variables are contained in $H(V_4)$, it follows that $H(V_4)$ is Borel fixed.
 So $\gin_{>}(H(V_4))=H(V_4)$, by \cite[1.8]{MR2150838}.
 The final assertion of the proposition follows from Theorem \ref{permutation} as in the previous case. \end{proof}